Where Hunter Biden’s charges stand

 “The subpoenas Mr. Biden has received compel him to appear before the Committees for a deposition; they are not mere suggestions open to Mr. Biden’s interpretation or preference,” Comer and Rep. Jim Jordan (R-Ohio) wrote in a letter to Lowell last week

-Comer threatened to hold Biden in contempt of Congress on Wednesday if he doesn’t testify.
+Comer threatened Wednesday to hold Biden in contempt of Congress if he doesn’t testify.

 “A [public] hearing would ensure transparency and truth in these proceedings,” Lowell argued.